-- Standard for satisfactory for tenure-track candidates: two of these items must be achieved. - Research-satisfactory-tenure-track - Candidate has performed research that is appropriate to the discipline/profession and reflects standards of good practice - Candidate has disseminated the results of research in scholarly journals and other appropriate venues - Research program is clearly articulated - Grants and external support: Achieved according to the department or school-explicit standards - Departments provide clear information about the stature of journals and the significance of the research publications - Department affirm the candidates' plans for continued research - Awards: Local dissemination of good practice and recognition has occurred - Teaching-satisfactory-tenure-track - Required of all:
+- Standard for satisfactory for tenure-track candidates: two of these items must be achieved. - o Research-satisfactory-tenure-track - Candidate has performed research that is appropriate to the discipline/profession and reflects standards of good practice - Candidate has disseminated the results of research in scholarly journals or other appropriate venues - Research program is clearly articulated - Grants and external support: Achieved according to the department or school-explicit standards - Departments provide clear information about the stature of journals and the significance of the research publications - Department affirm the candidates' plans for continued research - o Teaching-satisfactory-tenure-track - Required of all: - Quantitative1 and qualitative information on teaching and learning outcomes from the candidate, students, and peers indicating that instruction has been satisfactory in fostering appropriate learning outcomes - Information on teaching load - Evidence of the quality of teaching and advising as evaluated by peers - Evidence of the quality of teaching, advising, or mentoring as evaluated by students - Some of the following: - Evidence of new course development or significant course revision presented with evidence on effectiveness - Mentoring and advising load is clearly documented and contextualized; student satisfaction is indicated by evidence; satisfactory impact on student achievement clear - Awards and recognition: Evidence of some local dissemination of good practice and/or scholarship of teaching and learning; some recognition of teaching efforts - Professional development: Record of some activity, such as conference or workshop attendance, personal experimentation, or reading; record of mentoring other teachers; reflective commentary on candidate's own teaching; peer assessment on effectiveness of efforts toward personal growth or mentoring of others. - Service-satisfactory-tenure-track - University citizenship: Routine department expectations; chair's determination that service is more than mere participation - Discipline and community: routine, required, or expected